John-Ling/johnling.me/posts/Free-Hosting-Thats-Not-Actually-a-Scam/content.md

 Now you have a free quad core VPS with 24GB RAM to do anything with.
 Enjoy!

+**!!
+UPDATE FROM THE FUTURE !!**

-It's important however to only use that one instance and not create any more.
+It's important however to **only use that one instance and not create any more**.
 Otherwise you will be billed as I have in the past.
-While I'm sure there are ways to get multiple instances for free, I'm just keeping it safe and using 1.
+While I'm sure there are ways to get multiple instances for free by splitting your 4 cores across smaller machines (i.e 2 dual core machines or 4 1-core (mono core?) instances), I'm just keeping it safe and using 1 quad core.

 ## The Actual Guide